wkhere/stackless/Doc/library/sqlite3.rst

 .. attribute:: Connection.text_factory

-   Using this attribute you can control what objects are returned for the TEXT data type.
-By default, this attribute is set to :class:`unicode` and the :mod:`sqlite3` module will return Unicode objects for TEXT.
+   Using this attribute you can control what objects are returned for the ``TEXT`` data type.
+By default, this attribute is set to :class:`unicode` and the :mod:`sqlite3` module will return Unicode objects for ``TEXT``.
 If you want to return bytestrings instead, you can set it to :class:`str`.

    For efficiency reasons, there's also a way to return Unicode objects only for